 On the Web, as in football, the best offense is a good defense.
-The #1 way to avoid getting malware is to be careful about the websites you visit.
+The #1 way to avoid getting adware or other malware is to be careful about the websites you visit.
 For instance, sites that let you watch videos or play games for free or download free software are notorious sources of malware.

 Know in advance if a website is sketchy

 One extension we would never browse the web without is Web of Trust (WOT) (https://www.mywot.com/).
 WOT, free and available for all browsers, uses "reputation icons" to tell you at a glance which websites you can trust, based on crowdsourced ratings.
 If you try to go to a site with a bad reputation, WOT will warn you, tell you why, and give you a chance to escape unharmed.
 (Disclaimer: We are not affiliated with WOT in any way.)